Longmont · Boulder County

 Non-recourseYesYes

-Monthly paymentsNone requiredNone required
+Monthly mortgage paymentsNone requiredNone required

 Counseling requiredYes (HUD-approved)Yes